South Coast Self-Catering & Camping — The practical guide for budget, family and wilderness stays

 Below are reliable options that combine location, facilities and family friendliness.
 Always check availability and facilities before booking.

-- Fairhills Caravan Park (Ramsgate): family-friendly powered sites, shaded pitches and quick access to Ramsgate Blue Flag beach.
+• Fairhills Caravan Park (Ramsgate) — family-run, powered stands and quick access to Ramsgate Blue Flag beach.

 Family self-catering vs caravan park vs wilderness camping — which is right for you?